5 CRM Supply Chain and Distribution Channel Management Strategies

 Offering your buyers and sellers permission-based access to essential documents like quotes, contracts, purchase orders, and invoices through CRM creates transparency.
 Accessing these documents through the contextual filters of account records increases efficiency and eliminates manual searching.
 Robotic process automation can extract important data from key fields on files like contracts or bills of lading, then automatically (and accurately) populate the information where it belongs in CRM.

 Documents like quotes, custom order configurations, RFPs, and proposals often need to go through multi-step approval processes.
-A CRM platform can facilitate these workflows by sending messages to approvers for sign-off and then back to the purchasing or sales representative once terms are verified.
+A CRM supply chain platform can facilitate these workflows by sending messages to approvers for sign-off and then back to the purchasing or sales representative once terms are verified.

 Project management, document management, and accounting applications are just a few other points of integration that enable seamless workflows and enrich the strategic value of your CRM deployment.